Lubrication and Tribology

 Contractor: "Just grease"

-The point is he was an installation contractor and he had a training gap, he didn't know he had a gap, ten minutes on the shop floor and it was solved, I wasn't teaching him to 'suck eggs' and I believe he appreciated the help.
+The point is he was an installation contractor and he had a training gap, he didn't know he had a gap, ten minutes on the shop floor and it was solved, I wasn't teaching him to 'suck eggs' and I believe he appreciated my help.

 In fact I would stretch that training to include the skilled trades as you don't know what you don't know!